 - Low doses of tricyclic antidepressants to help relieve intestinal pain

 - Rifaximin, an antibiotic

-Irritable bowel syndrome may be a lifelong condition.
-For some people, symptoms are disabling and reduce the ability to work, travel, and attend social events.
+IBS may be a lifelong condition.
+For some people, symptoms are disabling and interfere with work, travel, and social activities.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of irritable bowel syndrome or if you notice a change in your bowel habits that does not go away.
+Call your provider if you have symptoms of IBS or if you notice changes in your bowel habits that do not go away.